nus-cs2103-AY2122S1/ip/docs/README.md

 Command Example: view 23/09/2021
 ```

-The Chatbot would print the command details.
+The Chatbot would print the list of executable commands and their details.

 ### To add a todo type task - `todo`